Four Aspirin Based Masks for Perfect Skin

-In order to take advantage of salicylic acid, you must take some precautions when preparing and applying these masks to your face.
+In order to take advantage of salicylic acid, you must take some precautions when making and applying these masks to your face.
 Thus, visit a dermatologist for a check-up and follow their indications.
 Additionally, keep the following in mind:

-- Use uncoated aspirin, as some believed the coating could affect the result
+- Use uncoated aspirin, as some believed the coating could affect the result.

-- Never use these masks with aspirin if you’re allergic to this drug
+- Never use these masks with aspirin if you’re allergic to this drug.

 Check out How to make an aspirin-honey face mask